17 Sneaky Waiter Tricks You Never Notice

 It might help you recognize when you're being played, or just make you feel a little less special when your server hands you an extra after-dinner mint.

 Here are 17 things to notice about your waiter the next time you dine out.
-And you'll also want to be on the lookout for the 50 Things Popular Restaurant Chains Don't Want You to Know.
+And for more, don't miss these 15 Classic American Desserts That Deserve a Comeback.

 They'll stare you down